 What is PCOS?

-“PCOS is a hormone related problem caused by small cysts growing on a woman’s ovaries, which subsequently cause a hormone imbalance.
-This imbalance causes problems with the regularity of women’s periods, and can also cause problems for women when trying to get pregnant.
-If not treated effectively, PCOS can also open the door to some more serious health concerns such as Diabetes and Heart Disease.”
+“PCOS is a hormone related issue caused by small cysts growing on a woman’s ovaries, which subsequently cause a hormone imbalance.
+This imbalance causes problems with the regularity of women’s periods, and can also cause difficulties for women when trying to get pregnant.
+If not taken care of effectively, PCOS can also increase the chance of some more serious health concerns such as Diabetes and Heart Disease.”

 What Causes the Condition to Occur?